mislav/hub/share/man/man1/hub.1.md

     searched for in `XDG_CONFIG_DIRS` per XDG Base Directory Specification.

 `HUB_PROTOCOL`
-:   Use one of "https|ssh|git" as preferred protocol for git clone/push.
+:   One of "https", "ssh", or "git" as preferred protocol for git clone/push.

+`GITHUB_HOST`
+:   The GitHub hostname to default to instead of "github.com".

 `GITHUB_TOKEN`
 :   OAuth token to use for GitHub API requests.

+`GITHUB_USER`
+:   The GitHub username of the actor of GitHub API operations.

+`GITHUB_PASSWORD`
+:   The GitHub password used to exchange user credentials for an OAuth token
+    that gets stored in hub configuration.
+If not set, it may be interactively prompted for on first run.

 `GITHUB_REPOSITORY`
 :   A value in "OWNER/REPO" format that specifies the repository that API